Skip to main content

 Putin, Kim Sign Mutual Defense Pact

-Russian President Vladimir Putin and North Korean leader Kim Jong Un signed a comprehensive strategic partnership treaty on June 19, 2024, during Putin's visit to Pyongyang, as reported by The Guardian.
-This landmark agreement includes a mutual defense clause, significantly deepening military and economic cooperation between the two nations.
+Russian President Vladimir Putin and North Korean leader Kim Jong Un signed a comprehensive strategic partnership treaty during Putin's visit to Pyongyang on June 19, 2024.
+The pact includes a mutual defense clause, committing both nations to assist each other if attacked, as reported by the BBC.
+This significant agreement deepens military and economic ties, raising considerable concerns among Western nations.

 Discussion